 Sarah Good was homeless, though no one used that term in those days.
-Most considered her strangely attractive, which did her no favors with the Elder women in the small village.
+Most considered her smart, warmhearted and strangely attractive, which did her no favors with the Elder women in the small village.
 She was lean and tall for Puritan women of the time, with thick sandy blond hair pulled beneath her cap.
-Town gossip said that her odd behavior was likely brought on by the unexplained loss of both parents when she was a young teen.
+Town gossip said that her quiet and introverted behavior was likely brought on by the unexplained disappearance of both parents when she was a young teen.
 Her parents were thought to be loners and behaved strangely at times, which was off-putting to the other villagers.
-So when they did not return from a day trip exploring a nearby native burial ground, the village did little to investigate their disappearance.
+So, when they disappeared without a trace from a day trip exploring a nearby native burial ground, the village did little to investigate their loss.
 Her life took another turn for the worse a year later when strange, seemingly unexplainable events began to happen around her.
-Eventually, she noticed odd things happen when she became excited or distressed, so she did her best to keep her emotions in check.
-The villagers claimed that it must be demons that would cause objects to rattle and bounce though none actually connected it to her when she was upset… not at first.
+Eventually, she noticed odd things would happen when she became excited or distressed, so she did her best to keep her emotions in check around the town’s people.
+Some villagers claimed that it must be demons that would cause objects to rattle and bounce though none actually connected it to her when she was upset… not at first.

 Wild animals never feared her, and villagers often saw deer walk up to her out of the forest, and birds would sometimes land on her outstretched arms.
 Once, she encouraged a skunk to follow the village bully into an outhouse.

 Over the years, she discovered there were times when, secretly, she could concentrate hard, and small objects would vibrate, and people nearby would feel a chill and discomfort for no apparent reason.
 Mostly she only did this to the elder women who constantly chastised her.
 In her most secret moments she wondered if maybe these were the powers of witches.
 As the years passed into adulthood, she was increasingly shunned by those in the village who whispered that darkness must follow her and her family.